 The Company's fair values of fixed-maturity and short-term investments are based on prices obtained from nationally recognized independent pricing services.
 Where available, the prices are obtained from market quotations in active markets.
 Where there is no quoted price for an identical security, then the pricing service may use matrix pricing or model processes, such as the option adjusted spread model, to estimate the fair value of a security.
 The matrix pricing or model processes consist primarily of observable inputs, which may include: benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers and reference data.
 The Company receives at least one fair value price for each of its investment securities and has not adjusted any of the prices received from the pricing services.
-At December 31, 2020 and 2019, all the Company's securities were valued using the independent pricing services.
+At December 31, 2021 and 2020, all the Company's securities were valued using the independent pricing services.

 As management is ultimately responsible for determining the fair value measurements for all securities, the Company assesses the reasonableness of the fair values received by comparing them to other pricing information readily available and management's knowledge of the current markets.
 The Company also assesses the pricing methodologies and related inputs used by the pricing services to estimate fair value.
 Any prices that, in management's opinion, may not be representative of fair value are challenged with the pricing service.
 Based on the information obtained from the above reviews, the Company evaluated the fixed-maturity securities in the investment portfolio to determine the appropriate fair value hierarchy level in accordance with ASC 820.
 Based on the Company's evaluation, each security was classified as Level 1, 2, or 3.
 Prices with observable market inputs were classified as Level 2, prices on money market funds and US treasuries were classified as Level 1.
-There were no market inputs classified as Level 3 as of December 31, 2020 and 2019.
+There were no market inputs classified as Level 3 as of December 31, 2021 and 2020.
 The Company holds an investment in a capital trust, classified as a corporate debt security available for sale, which was valued using an analysis to comparable securities, incorporating a spread to the yields on the comparable securities to derive the fair value.
-There were no liabilities measured at fair value on a recurring basis using unobservable measurements other than the Company's credit derivatives.